GianDutra/Forum-with-DDD-and-Clean-Architecture/README.md

 - **Enterprise**: Contains business-specific logic.
   - **Entities**: Define entities specific to the business domain.
   - **Value Objects**: Define value objects used in the business logic.

-## Tests

-This project includes a comprehensive suite of unit tests to ensure the correctness and reliability of the codebase.
-Tests are located in the `test` directory.

 ## Technologies Used